sahilrajput03/sahilrajput03.github.io/Vscode,Node,React,Heroku,Mongoose.md

 }
 #This is required as in mobile-view, the paddind from left is only taken into cosideration, not from right, and that makes the design bad of the webpage.
 ```

+*

+Also for the need to convert to convert to single html document from all the md docs, you can use pandoc and you need to find for the options that you need to convert to one file, you may search for the already learned tactics in pandoc command line via searching typora "pandoc".

 **